soriPhoono/dotfiles/README.md

 - Optional installation of complete custom developer environment (WIP)
 - Optional installation of steam, heroic launcher,  minecraft instance manager prsimlauncher, , proton/wine troubleshooters, dosbox installation, gamemode, mangohud, and gamescope setup for window manager integration.
 - Optional installation of streaming and recording tools like open broadcaster software with platform dependent, auto detected amf installation and game capture integration
-- Optional installation of media creation/editing tools like image editors, audio editors, 3d printing (WIP) and modeling tools, and 2d animation tools for sprites (mostly for games or animators)
+- Optional installation of media creation/editing tools like image editors, audio editors, 3d modeling tools, and 2d animation tools for sprites (mostly for games or animators)
 - Optional installation of libre-office with spelling and grammar checking